Select the object.

 - Troubleshooting

-Learn how to group and expand objects.
+Learn how to expand, group, and ungroup objects.

 Expand objects